- Publications and resources

 Applications for an organisational ARN can use their ACN, or a copy of a certificate of incorporation.
 For government bodies, we will need a copy of the establishing statutory provision which proves it capable of exercising statutory rights in its own right.
 For foreign corporations, a copy of a certificate of incorporation, or equivalent document will be required.

-- Why do you require 100 points of identification?
+- Why do you require identification?

 If you apply for an ASIC or AVID card you will need to comply with the provider’s identification requirements.

 - My ID for my ARN application needs to be manually checked – how long will this take?

 - If you fail the automatic document verification checks within the ARN application portal your certified documents will need to be manually verified by a Client Services Centre Officer.
 This will take up to five days.